Working with files on Cloud

 Starting from version 2.1 you can share designs you saved on the cloud.
 All you need to do is to copy and paste the link from the Share dialog.
 There are two options available: the Public and the Private sharing links.

 To open the Share dialog, click the Share button on top the right of the Gravit Designer document.

 By clicking the dropdown on the right(1), it is possible to attribute a specific role to the users with whom you share the link: Viewer, Developer, Reviewer or Approver.
 It’s also possible to remove the access from everyone with the link(2).

-Viewers can only visualise the file, without the possibility to leave comments, but can still download or save the file.
+Viewers can only visualise the file, without the possibility to leave comments.
 Developers can inspect elements from the file, save a copy or download, and export the file.
 Reviewers can add comments and annotations, and Approvers can comment, reopen and approve a file.
 By setting the role to No Access, everyone with the link loses the access to that particular file.
 If you change it to another role, users with the link will be able to access it again.

 You can click here to open a file and see what the Viewer role looks like.